DeficitOwls/ConversationList/README.md

 When you are finished with a conversation and would like to remove it from the list by pressing the orange 'X' then hitting "Save."

 If you hit "Cancel," your changes will not be saved.

+## Version Control

+Type `:version` into the text box and press enter to view what version you're running.